 A student may apply to the University for readmission at the end of any suspension period and pay the appropriate readmission fee.
 However, the student should be aware that, after the third suspension, readmission to the University does not imply readmission to certain professional degree-seeking programs for which specific school or college requirements must be met.
-Except when a student is suspended for non-completion of Developmental Education Program courses, a student reentering the University at any time after being suspended does so on probation status.
+A student reentering the University at any time after being suspended enters on academic probation.